SmartCambridge/tfc_server/src/main/java/uk/ac/cam/tfc_server/rtmonitor/README.md

 }
 ```
 Note that RTMonitor is intended to be general-purpose, i.e. it cannot be expected to know
-the meaning of the actual sensor data but instead provides generally useful capabilties
+the meaning of the actual sensor data but instead provides generally useful capabilities
 to allow WebSocket access to eventbus messages.

 Note that in this example (SiriVM data) the position data for multiple buses (say 10..100)